-Established to act as the trade affiliation for contractors working on social housing with the goal of creating more alignment between contractors, clients and sub-contractors, the Forum will work with the National Housing Maintenance Forum (NHMF) in promoting good practice in the procurement and management of repairs.
+Established to act as the trade affiliation for contractors working on social housing with the goal of creating more alignment between contractors, clients and sub-contractors, the Forum works with the National Housing Maintenance Forum (NHMF) in promoting good practice in the procurement and management of repairs.

 For many years the NHMF have had at least one contractor represented on their committee, making sure we understand the contractors’ perspective in developing the M3NHF Schedule of Rates and related products.
 And we have involved many contractors in training sessions and conferences to promote good practice.
 We thought there was more we could learn from your experience, and wanted to involve contractors at an earlier stage in consultation on development of the schedules and diagnostic systems that are now almost universally used by social housing providers.

-The Forum has now met nine times.
-They first met in January 2012 at the NHMF Maintenance Conference and the last meeting was in Stratford upon Avon in January 2014.
+The Forum has now met ten times.
+They first met in January 2012 at the NHMF Maintenance Conference and the last meeting was in Wolverhampton in April 2014.
 We have agreed the aims and scope of the Forum, its membership, the fees needed to fund it and terms of reference.
 The terms can be viewed here.

 We have also begun to tackle a number of issues of common concern to contractors.

 If you are already a member of the contractor forum you can visit the members’ area to get support, logos and M3 schedule reference files.

 Membership is open to any contractor providing maintenance services to managed housing.
 The company would be the member, with a named representative who would be our point of contact.
 You can complete the form here for membership.
 The initial membership includes a good cross-section of large, medium and smaller sized contractors and specialist sub-contractors.
 The forum is chaired by Paul Reader from Mitie, with Neil Watts of Breyer as deputy chair, and Liz Circuit as secretary.
 It is serviced by M3 who also service the NHMF.